usmanhalalit/pixie/README.md

 Pixie passes the current instance of query builder as first parameter of your closure so you can build queries with this object, you can do anything like usual query builder (`QB`).

-If something other than `null` is returned from the `before-*` query handler, the value will be result of execution and DB will not be actually queried (and thus, corresponding `after-*` handler will not be called ether).
+If something other than `null` is returned from the `before-*` query handler, the value will be result of execution and DB will not be actually queried (and thus, corresponding `after-*` handler will not be called either).

 Only on `after-*` events you get three parameters: **first** is the query builder, **third** is the execution time as float and **the second** varies: